 Accurate episodic memory requires remembering details with high specificity, such that they can be distinguished from other similar memories.
 Mnemonic discrimination involves reducing the extent of overlap between similar inputs so as to circumvent catastrophic interference (McClelland, McNaughton, & O'Reilly, 1995; Norman & O'Reilly, 2003).
 One paradigm designed to assess this component of episodic memory is the Mnemonic Similarity Task (MST), in which target objects must be discriminated from perceptually similar objects (e.g., Kirwan & Stark, 2007).
-Success in this task seems to rely on the hippocampus, particularly dentate gyrus (DG) and CA3 (e.g., Lacy, Yassa, Stark, Muftuler, & Stark, 2011; Reagh & Yassa, 2014).
+Success in this task seems to rely on the hippocampus, particularly the DG/CA3 subfields (e.g., Lacy, Yassa, Stark, Muftuler, & Stark, 2011; Reagh & Yassa, 2014).

-Although memory for distinct individual items (e.g., dog versus chair) appears to develop early on (reviewed in Olson & Newcombe, 2014) and shows little decline in aging (Naveh-Benjamin, 2000), mnemonic discrimination between similar elements (sometimes referred to as pattern separation) varies substantially across the lifespan.
+Although recognition memory for distinct individual items (e.g., dog versus chair) appears to develop early on (reviewed in Olson & Newcombe, 2014) and shows relatively less drastic decline in aging (Naveh-Benjamin, 2000), mnemonic discrimination between similar elements (sometimes referred to as pattern separation) varies substantially across the lifespan.
 This question has been most studied in the aging population.
 A fundamental feature of memory impairment in older adults is difficulty in discrimination of similar items, suggesting that age-related decrements in mnemonic discrimination may underlie poor episodic memory in the elderly (Dennis, Bowman, & Peterson, 2014; Stark, Yassa, Lacy, & Stark, 2013; Yeung, Ryan, Cowell, & Barense, 2013).
-In childhood, Ngo et al. (2017) examined mnemonic discrimination in young children using a child-friendly version of the MST.
-We found that performance improves between the ages of four and six years (Ngo, Newcombe, & Olson, 2017).
+In childhood, mnemonic discrimination using a child-friendly version of the MST improved between the ages of four and six years (Ngo, Newcombe, & Olson, 2017).
 Unlike six-year-olds and young adults, four-year-olds showed a strong tendency to overgeneralize such that they were more likely to misidentify lures as old items than correctly identifying them as similar.
 Although six-year-olds did not show a tendency to overgeneralize, their lure discrimination performance did not exceed chance level, whereas young adults did.
+Recent findings supports the idea of mnemonic discrimination continues to improve after age 6, with age-related differences found between children aged 5-6 and 11-12, and between children aged 8-9 versus young adults (Rollins & Cloude, 2018).

 1.2.
-Relational Memory
+Relational Binding

-Relational memory is typically tested using tasks that assess memory for the cooccurrence of multiple unrelated items.
-A large literature has shown that relational memory undergoes robust improvements in early childhood (Lloyd, Doydum, & Newcombe, 2009; Ngo et al., 2017; Olson & Newcombe, 2014; Riggins, 2014; Sluzenski, Newcombe, & Kovacs, 2006; Yim, Dennis, & Sloutsky, 2013) and significantly deteriorates in aging (Devitt & Schacter, 2016; Old & Naveh-Benjamin, 2008).
+Relational binding is typically tested using tasks that assess memory for the co-occurrence of multiple unrelated items.
+A large literature has shown that relational binding undergoes robust improvements in early childhood (Lloyd, Doydum, & Newcombe, 2009; Ngo et al., 2017; Olson & Newcombe, 2014; Riggins, 2014; Sluzenski, Newcombe, & Kovacs, 2006; Yim, Dennis, & Sloutsky, 2013) and significantly deteriorates in aging (Devitt & Schacter, 2016; Old & Naveh-Benjamin, 2008).
 Poor performance on relational memory tasks by young children (Lloyd et al., 2009; Ngo et al., 2017; Sluzenski et al., 2006) and older adults (Associative Deficit Hypothesis: Naveh-Benjamin, 2000) results from a combination of lower accuracy and higher false memory.
 Specifically, both young children (~ 4 years of age) (Lloyd et al., 2009; Ngo et al., 2017, Yim, Dennis, & Sloutsky, 2013; Sluzenski et al. 2006) and older adults (Castel & Craik, 2003; reviewed in Devitt & Schacter, 2016; for a meta-analysis, see Old & Naveh-Benjamin, 2008) are more likely to misidentify novel combinations of items from different pairs as an old combination.

 A limitation of prior work is that studies to date have used different tasks for different age groups.
-Nevertheless, these results lend some support to the notion that the age-related improvement and decline in relational memory may be a crucial aspect of the development and senescence of episodic memory over the lifespan.
+Nevertheless, these results lend some support to the notion that the age-related improvement and decline in relational binding may be a crucial aspect of the development and senescence of episodic memory over the lifespan.